COVID: Artificial intelligence in the pandemic | DW | 06.07.2021

 An AI is a set of instructions that tells a computer what to do, from recognizing faces in the photo albums on our phones to sifting through huge dumps of data for that proverbial needle in a haystack.

 People often call them algorithms.
-It sounds fancy but an algorithm is nothing more than an app.
-It's a static list of rules that tells a computer: "If this, then that."
+It sounds fancy but an algorithm is nothing more than a static list of rules that tells a computer: "If this, then that."

 A machine learning (ML) algorithm, meanwhile, is the kind of AI that many of us like to fear.
 It's an AI that can learn from the things it reads and analyzes and teach itself to do new things.
 And we humans often feel like we can't control or even know what ML algorithms learn.
 But actually, we can ― because we write the original code.
 So you can afford to relax.
 A bit.